railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 #### Debugging in NextJS

-Another helpful environment variable, specific to NextJS, is the debug directive -
+Another helpful environment variable, specific to Node, is the debug directive -

 ```plaintext
 OTEL_LOG_LEVEL=debug